Send this recipe to a friend!

 Shoppers have enjoyed the convenience of buying in bulk for a number of years.
 My own bulk buying experiences have been hit and miss at best, but I recently discovered just how convenient buying in bulk can be.

-There are a number of advantages to buying in bulk:
+There are a number of advantages to buying in bulk: - some items are available only in bulk

 - you can choose the quantity